vijayb47/nodereact/README.md

 To use this:

-Set up Azure resources (ACR and AKS cluster)
+Set up Azure resources (AKS cluster)
+Set up Docker Hub token
 Create a service principal and add credentials to GitHub Secrets Update the workflow environment variables with your ACR name, resource group, and cluster name Push to main branch to trigger deployment